piotr-roslaniec/shs-rs/README.md

 bench block_boundary        ... : n == +0.031M, max t = +38.06145, max tau = +0.21517, (5/tau)^2 = 539
 ```

+In general, we are interested in analyzing results on stable Rust toolchain compiled in `--release` mode.
+However,
+we should inspect all results for all compilation targets etc., to make sure nothing stands out.

 ### General information:

 - `n` is the number of measurements (in millions)